 📬 Trisha, I followed your Oaxaca road trip but I don’t see any posts about it yet?
 Or maybe I am in the wrong place?
 You have lots of Mexico content so I hope you can point me in the right direction!
 I am looking for experiences about Oaxaca digital nomad if you have any.
 I just want to know if it’s the best place for DNs like me.
 Looking to relocate to Mexico soon!
 Thanks for the help.Gary Lopez, Washington

 Hola Gary, thanks a lot for reaching out!

 You are right – I have not written a lot about Oaxaca City because I am currently updating all posts in this blog to be fit for 2021 travels!
 It’s been really painful to update them all, but I’ll work on the content soon!

 Anyway, as you know, this blog thrives on reader questions so I don’t want to keep you hanging.
-I invited Ian Ord, a full-time digital nomad, owner of a successful coworking space in Oaxaca, and he’s also a very good friend of mine.
+I invited Ian Ord, a full-time digital nomad, who’s also a very good friend of mine.

 Safe travels and let us know if you have any questions!
 Now I leave the floor to Ian.

 🙋 Is Oaxaca good for digital nomads?

 100% yes!
 Oaxaca is actually the cheapest digital nomad destination in Mexico.
 If you like living in the city, a great quality of life is guaranteed in Oaxaca.
 Everything is so affordable!